John-Abbott-College/6P3-Notes/wk10/message-routing-storage.md

 -   Streaming video and audio.
 -   Writing to log files.
 -   Storing data for backup and restore, disaster recovery, and archiving.
--   Storing data for analysis by an on-premises or Aszure-hosted service.
+-   Storing data for analysis by an on-premises or Azure-hosted service.

 Blob storage has the following structure: